 Very little innovation has been made in this field over the past five decades, so Aerograft presents a significant and overdue improvement to bone substitutes.

-Coming from a musical family, Michael wants every child to enjoy being creative with music.
+Coming from a musical family, Michael developed the technology to support children to enjoy and be creative with music.
 He felt that the challenge of getting sounds out of an unfamiliar instrument gets in the way of understanding how notes fit together to make music.

 Michael plans to work with toy manufacturers and schools to capture a share of the £45 billion global educational technology market.
 In February 2018, Michael ran a successful crowdfunding campaign, raising over £50,000 to start manufacturing Soundbops.